35percent/11tystarter/src/redefining-social-rent.md

 *The Signal Building at Elephant & Castle where affordable homes were let at market rent and then sold on the open market*

 ## Sham transactions
-It later [emerged](https://www.insidehousing.co.uk/insight/insight/the-court-battles-over-section-106-delivery--56141) that the housing association concerned had sold these and other affordable homes across on the open market.
+It later [emerged](https://www.insidehousing.co.uk/insight/insight/the-court-battles-over-section-106-delivery--56141) that the housing association concerned had sold these and other affordable homes on the open market.
 The resulting court case, brought by Southwark Council claimed that these involved 'sham transactions'.

 ![](https://35percent.org/img/lhah.png)
 *[https://www.insidehousing.co.uk/insight/insight/the-court-battles-over-section-106-delivery--56141](https://www.insidehousing.co.uk/insight/insight/the-court-battles-over-section-106-delivery--56141)*